 All sane people have it — the fear of death.
 Let me segregate it into two parts: fear from an immediate threat and the fear of losing life in the distant future.
-At the bottom of the second type is not just the fear of ever-inevitable death but also of life not ending in your preferred way.
+At the bottom of the second type is not just the fear of your ever-inevitable death but also of life not ending in your preferred way.

 There is a fear of losing everything you earned throughout your life, your relationships, your wealth, and above all, you.
 Often the greatest attachment one has, is to oneself, and death is about separation.